lealceldeiro/gems/README.md

 * Use `@SafeVarargs` on every method with a varargs parameter of a generic or parameterized type.

 ### Item 33: Consider typesafe heterogeneous containers

+## Chapter 6.
+Enums and Annotations

+### Item 34: Use enums instead of int constants

+* To associate data with enum constants, declare instance fields and write a constructor that takes the data and stores it in the fields.
+* If you override the `toString` method in an `enum` type, consider writing a `fromString` method to translate the custom string representation back to the corresponding enum.
+* Switches on enums are good for augmenting enum types with constant-specific behavior.
+* Use enums any time you need a set of constants whose members are known at compile time.
+* It is not necessary that the set of constants in an enum type stay fixed for all time.